jeju5/management/cs/aws/aws_developer.md

   * A set of EC2 instances or Lambda functions where you will deploy new software.

 * CodeDeploy agent
-  * program that runs code deploy tasks in terminal
+  * program that runs code deploy tasks for EC2 instances.
+  * it is required for EC2 deployment and it actually is installed in EC2 instance.
+  * it runs on HTTPS (443) (information: in general AWS resources port80 is for HTTP, port443 is for HTTPS)

 * You can store revision codes in S3.

-* AWS CodeDeploy & EC2/OnPremise
+* CodeDeploy Deployment Types
-  * CodeDeployDefault.AllAtOnce: Deploys up to all instances at a time (as many as possible).
-  * CodeDeployDefault.HalfAtATime: Deploys to up to half of the instances at a time.
-  * CodeDeployDefault.OneAtATime: Deploys the application revision to only one instance at a time.
-  * AllAtOnce, HalfAtATime, OneAtATime options are then provided with following two options
   * In-Place(Rolling) Deployment
+    * Applicable to EC2/OnPremise (not applicable to ECS/Lambda)
     * Rolling Update
     * Each instance stops an app when doing an upgrade installation.
   * Blue/Green Deployment
-      * Create a new instance and swap it.
+    * Applicable to EC2/OnPremise/ECS/Lambda
+    * Enviroment swapping (blue env -> green env), which is a difference between immutable (no env swap)
     * Blue is active(current) version instances.
     * Green is new version instances.
     * No Performance Down.

+* CodeDeploy Deployment configuratrion for EC2/OnPremise
+  * AllAtOnce: Deploys up to all instances at a time (as many as possible).
+  * HalfAtATime: Deploys to up to half of the instances at a time.
+  * OneAtATime: Deploys the application revision to only one instance at a time.

-* AWS CodeDeploy & Lambda
+* CodeDeploy Deployment configuratrion for Lambda
   * CodeDeploy provides three options for Lambda deployment
     * Canary: Traffic is shifted in two increments. (gradual)
       * ex) Canary10Percent10Minutes -> +10% at the beginning ---+90% gradually--> done at 10min